1-20 of 105

 ISBN: 978-1-933477-43-5

-..., headache, vomiting, meningeal irritation, cranial nerve abnormalities, and cerebellar dysfunction with ataxia Mortality approximately 50% Brain abscesses Rare Sepsis Adults Fever, chills, malaise, flu-like syndrome, and pyelonephritis Endocarditis is a complication that occurs...
+... days Rhomboencephalitis Fever, headache, vomiting, meningeal irritation, cranial nerve abnormalities, and cerebellar dysfunction with ataxia Mortality approximately 50% Brain abscesses Rare Sepsis Adults Fever, chills, malaise, flu-like syndrome, and pyelonephritis Endocarditis...